paulallies/expressjsintro/README.md

 <img src="https://raw.github.com/paulallies/expressjsintro/master/tutorial/movielist1.png" />

-Lets look at the code that which made it possible to take a information from a posted form, add it to the database and redirect to the movie list to display the result.
+Lets look at the code that made it possible to take data from a posted form, add it to the database and redirect to the movie list to display the result.

 To handle the movie/create post we had to add another function to the "routes/movie.js" route module: